RumasorengFadil/nextjs-modern-portofolio-v1/README.md

 ## 🤝 Contributing

-Kontribusi sangat diterima!
-Jika menemukan bug atau ingin menambahkan fitur:
+Contributions are greatly appreciated!
+If you find a bug or want to add a feature:

-Fork repo ini
+Fork this repo

-Buat branch baru (git checkout -b feature/namafitur)
+Create a new branch (git checkout -b feature/feature_name)

-Commit perubahan (git commit -m "Add namafitur")
+Commit the changes (git commit -m “Add feature_name”)

-Push branch (git push origin feature/namafitur)
+Push the branch (git push origin feature/feature_name)

-Buat Pull Request 🎉
+Create a Pull Request 🎉

 ## 📄 License

-Lisensi: MIT License
+License: MIT License
- – silakan gunakan, modifikasi, dan distribusikan.
+– feel free to use, modify, and distribute.
+– Don't forget to include the credit.

-## ⭐ Kalau repo ini bermanfaat, jangan lupa star untuk support!
+## ⭐ If this repo is useful, don't forget to star it to show your support!

 ---

-Mau saya tambahin juga bagian **"Roadmap"** (fitur yang akan datang) biar kelihatan project
+I'd also like to add a **“Roadmap”** section (upcoming features) to give an overview of the project.